Abhinandan-Kushwaha/react-native-gifted-charts/docs/LineChart/LineChartProps.md

 #### pointerLabelComponent

 `pointerLabelComponent` is a function that returns the component to be rendered as a Label.
-It takes a single parameter - an array of items.
+It takes 2 parameters - 1. an array of items 2. secondaryDataItem.
 So, if there are multiple data arrays, the parameter `items` will have the data item corresponding to each data array.
+If the chart has secondaryData, the parameter `secondaryDataItem` will have the corresponding item from the secondaryData.

 #### getPointerProps